-THE LINE IS CLEAR, RELAY (number) REMOVE YOUR EQUIPMENT FROM THE FIRING LINE from the firing line before authorizing THE FIRING LINE IS CLEARYOU MAY GO FORWARD OF THE FIRING LINE TO POLICE YOUR BRASS AND TRASH.
+(number) REMOVE YOUR EQUIPMENT FROM THE FIRING LINE

+THE LINE IS CLEAR.
+RELAY Cleared rifles should be removed from the firing line before authorizing the brass and trash call.

+THE FIRING LINE IS CLEAR...YOU MAY GO FORWARD OF THE FIRING LINE TO POLICE YOUR BRASS AND TRASH.